NimbleSense

 The Superior Architecture for Sensing Pressure

-Using Superior Sensor Technology’s proprietary NimbleSenseTM architecture allows highly differentiated advanced pressure sensing systems to be created from a design toolbox of technology building blocks, greatly improving system performance in the end application, while providing enhanced features and cost-optimized manufacturing solutions.
-We call this fully integrated platform the industry’s first System-in-a-Sensor.
+Superior Sensor Technology has developed the innovative NimbleSenseTM architecture which allows for the creation of highly advanced pressure sensing systems using a versatile design toolbox of technology building blocks.
+By enhancing system performance and providing cost-effective manufacturing solutions, this fully integrated platform is considered the industry’s first System-in-a-Sensor.

-Flexibility is at the core of the NimbleSense architecture and the System-in-a-Sensor approach.
-This unique technology allows you to quickly prototype and design the sensor into your product, support multiple product lines with one particular sensor, add new capabilities and application specific features and reduce system cost through lower component count and greater product reliability.
-Based heavily on customer feedback, the Superior Sensor Technology engineering team is constantly innovating and introducing new building blocks in the NimbleSense architecture.
+At the heart of the NimbleSense architecture and System-in-a-Sensor method lies a key component: flexibility.
+This innovative technology empowers you to swiftly design the sensor into your product, streamline multiple product lines using a single sensor, integrate new application-specific features and functions, and lower system costs through fewer components and enhanced product reliability.
+With customer input driving constant innovation, the Superior Sensor Technology engineering team regularly introduces new building blocks into the NimbleSense architecture.

 Multi-Range Explainer Video